mgfarmer/openscad_tray_generator/README.md

 Number of objects existing:         0
 Number of objects to be gen/sliced: 12, 0
 ```
-This will generate 4x2 and 4x4 trays, and yet. there are still 12 variants!
+This will generate 4x2 and 4x4 trays, and yet, there are still 12 variants!

 Then take a look at the generated preview images to get a clear picture of what is happening.
 You'll see that each tray size has variants with divisions that fit the tray down to 1" (or 3cm).